Teacher-Training Course

 Days and Hours

-The training meets weekdays for several hours each day.
-Contact the Center for specific schedule information, info@alexandercenter.com
+The training meets for several hourss each day, four to five days each week.
+Contact the Center for schedule information, info@alexandercenter.com

 Location